nampham720/csci3055u-project-template/README.md

 Swift also introduces ``optional types``, which handles the absence of a value.
 Using this functions is similar to using ``nil`` with pointers in Objective-C, but it is applicable for any type in Swift. <br />

-Swift is a type-safe language, which means the language is clear at indicating the type of value.
+Swift is a type-safe language, meaning the language is clear at indicating the type of value.
 If part of the code requires a _String_, type-safety prevents programmer from passing it an _Int_.
 Type safety helps to catch and fix errors as early as possible in the developement process.  <br />

 ## About the syntax
 ### Variable and types